MIUNPsychology/PUPIL/docs/INSTALL.md

 ## Install MySQL

-Currently PUPIL is hard-coded to use MySQL, but it's possible that, for example, MariaDB is compatible enough to work anyway.
+Currently PUPIL is written for MySQL, but it's possible that, for example, MariaDB is compatible enough to work anyway.
 But out of convenience, stick with MySQL.
 Any modern version should work.